Abuja Digital Studio · Est. 2018

 Apps submit events in batches.
 Raw events are rolled up daily into omobile_telemetry_rollup.

-JSONPOST /omobile/v1/telemetry/events
+JSONPOST /omobile/v1/telemetry/batch

 {